chanzuckerberg/cellxgene/server/eb/README.md

    To use this feature, do the following:

    * In this directory, create a sub directory called "static".
-   * Copy the files you want to server into this directory
+   * Copy the files you want to serve into this directory
    * modify your configuration file to set the location to these file:  /static/deploy/<filename>

    Example:  you want to include an "about_legal_tos" and "about_legal_privacy" page to cellxgene.